The About Cinny page is her story because she is the reason I built the website.

 I had to rub from her jaw down her neck to help push the food through.
 I finally got it through.

-which consisted of beet pulp, hay cubes, and senior feed.
+Cinny’s diet consisted of> beet pulp, hay cubes, and senior feed.

 She could no longer eat dry hay or grass (she tried to nibble, but didn’t get much).

-Her weight started increasing again, and she was her happy self again.
+Her weight started increasing again, and she was her happy self.
 One year passed, and she has kept her weight, and she was great.

-The second-year she had a tough time with winter.
-I had two blankets on her and when spring finally came and I took off her blankets she was so skinny.
+The second-year, she had a tough time with winter.
+I had two blankets on her, and when spring finally came, I took them off her; she was so skinny.
 I had the vet come out and examine her.

 Then came the horrible words from the vet, “CINNY will have to put down (euthanized) before the end of summer because she would not be strong enough to handle another cold winter.”
 The vet told me to call the Michigan State University and ask if they were able to take her for research and I could donate her, and it wouldn’t cost.